Barack Obama raises eyebrows over Emerald Isle gaffe during COP26 speech in Glasgow

-President Barack Obama claimed he was on the Emerald Isle during his speech at COP26 in Glasgow.
+President Barack Obama claimed he was on the Emerald Isle, a name usually associated with Ire during his speech at COP26 in Glasgow.

 The former US president made the error during his speech urging climate activists to “do a little more listening” to those reluctant to take action.